Resin Cure Times guide: How Long To Dry [2025]

 It’s important to note that epoxy resin curing times can be influenced by factors such as temperature, humidity, and the thickness of the resin layer.

-In some cases, epoxy resins designed for faster curing may set in as little as 12 hours, while others, formulated for deep pours or specific applications, might require several days to achieve full curing and hardness.
+In some cases, epoxy resins designed for faster curing may set in as little as 12 hours, while others, formulated for deep pours or specific applications, might require several days to get full curing and hardness.

 2. UV Resin Cure Time